momargoh/momarhughes.com/content/authors/momar/_index.md

 #- Visitors
 ---

+I have been programming, for close to a decade, in start-ups, open source projects and as a freelancer.
+Python has always been my bread and butter but more recently I've been honing my skills in Javascript.
 I'm an Aeronautical Engineering Ph.D.
-Candidate.
-My thesis topic is the investigation of waste heat recovery of aircraft engines, using an organic Rankine cycle, to reduce fuel burn.
-I have been programming, mainly in Python, for over a decade, in start-ups, open source projects and as a freelancer.
-I also run an online university tutoring business: Distance Tuition.
+Candidate and work as a casual academic at my university.
+I also co-founded an online university tutoring business: Distance Tuition.